JoonasVali/jartin/README.md

 ```
 should then contain the fully compiled app.

+## Resolve copyright problems ##

-If Jartin stamps contain any of your brushes/stencils and you are not happy that they are being used,
+If Jartin stamps contain any of your brushes/stencils and you are not happy that they are being used here,
 then please let me know and I'll remove them.

+## License ##

+Jartin is licensed under GNU GPLv3 [link](https://github.com/JoonasVali/jartin/blob/master/license.txt)